Time in Malaysia

 Malaysian Standard Time (MST; Waktu Standard Malaysia, WSM or Waktu Piawai Malaysia, WPM), or sometimes Malaysian Time (MYT), is the standard time used in Malaysia.
 It is 8 hours ahead of Coordinated Universal Time (UTC).
 Malaysia does not observe daylight saving time.

 History

-The local mean time in Kuala Lumpur was originally GMT+06:46:46, while the local mean time in Kuching was 07:21:20.
-Peninsular Malaysia used the local mean time in Kuala Lumpur until 1 January 1901, when they changed to Singapore mean time GMT+06:55:25; this changed to GMT+07:00 in 1905.
+The local mean time in Kuala Lumpur was originally GMT+06:46:46.
+Peninsular Malaysia used the local mean time in Kuala Lumpur until 1 January 1901, when they changed to Singapore mean time GMT+06:55:25.
 Between the end of the Second World War and the formation of Malaysia on 16 September 1963, it was known as British Malayan Standard Time, which was GMT+07:30.
 At 23:30 hours local time of 31 December 1981, people in Peninsular Malaysia adjusted their clocks and watches ahead by 30 minutes to become 00:00 hours local time of 1 January 1982, to match the time used in East Malaysia, which is GMT+08:00.
 Singapore Standard Time followed suit and has continued to use the same time as Malaysia.